pk-zhu/Coolsecture/README.md

 If you use Coolsecture in your research, please cite this repository:
 ```
-Zhu PK.
 Coolsecture: An easy-to-use and improved framework for cross-species Hi-C contact map comparison.
 ```